dhritigarg02/IITKBucks-Assignments/README.md

 * Debug mode: off
 * Running on http://127.0.0.1:8787/ (Press CTRL+C to quit)

 This means the server has started.
-You can send a post request to it at http://127.0.0.1:8787/hash .
+You can send a post request to it at http://127.0.0.1:8787/hash in json format - {"data" : "<your_string>" }